mmillar-bolis/The-36-Lessons-of-Vivec/documents/articles/game_version_differences.md

 ---

+## A Tiny New Change

+The `9.0.5` update to *TES:Online* produced another minor change to the text, probably by way of some mass word correction.

+__Sermon 7, TES:O 8.2.8__
+> there came great rumblings from the oblivion.
+A duke among `scamps` wandered into the House of Troubles.

+__Sermon 7, TES:O 9.0.5__
+> there came great rumblings from the oblivion.
+A duke among `Scamps` wandered into the House of Troubles.

+---

 ## Dumping Your Own Data

 If you would like to dump and verify this information for yourself, *TES3: Morrowind*'s HTML books can be extracted from the game's `Morrowind.esm` data file using the included __Construction Set__.